Lightning-AI/pytorch-lightning/README.md

 - Research code (the LightningModule).
 - Engineering code (you delete, and is handled by the Trainer).
 - Non-essential research code (logging, etc... this goes in Callbacks).
-- Data (use PyTorch Dataloaders or organize them into a LightningDataModule).
+- Data (use PyTorch DataLoaders or organize them into a LightningDataModule).

 Once you do this, you can train on multiple-GPUs, TPUs, CPUs and even in 16-bit precision without changing your code!